simplesurance/baur/README.md

   a build has to produce 1 or more build artifacts

 ## Build
 To build the application run `make`

 ## Configuration
+1. Setup your PostgreSQL baur database
 1. Create a `baur.toml` file in the root of your repository by running `baur init` in the repository root.

-   Adapt the configuration files to your needs:
+2. Adapt the configuration files to your needs:
    - Add paths containing your applications to the `application_dirs` parameter.
    - set the build_command to a command that when it's run in your application directories, produces build artifacts like a docker container or a tar archives.
-   - set the postgresql_url to a valid connection string to a database that will store informations about builds and aritfacts.
+   - set the `postgresql_url` to a valid connection string to a database that will store informations about builds and aritfacts.
     If you do not want to store the password of your database user in the `baur.toml` file.
 You can also put in your `.pgpass` file (https://www.postgresql.org/docs/9.3/static/libpq-pgpass.html).
    - create the tables in the database by running the SQL-script `storage/postgres/migrations/0001.up.sql`